 2.4 R2-2000685, “Correction on LTE early measurement“ MediaTek Inc., Nokia, Nokia Shanghai Bell, Ericsson

 The CR in the tile is discussed in this section.
-Companues are requested to provide comments in the table below (one row for each new comment to better keep track of the discussion – please don’t edit the previous comments.
+Companies are requested to provide comments in the table below (one row for each new comment to better keep track of the discussion – please don’t edit the previous comments.